 I began self-publishing my books at Amazon’s Kindle Direct Publishing platform in January 2013, learning their exclusive book formatting and cover design parameters along the way.
 I also learned how to format and design my books for Barnes and Noble’s Pub-It and for the largest ebook distributor for indie authors like me: Smashwords.
 Getting my books to match each place’s idiosyncrasies took an enormous chunk of joy out of publishing my books, but it didn’t keep me from running to the metaphorical playground to write a new story every chance I got.

-Years later, an author friend told me that Amazon had fixed a lot of their publishing and sales problems, so I ventured back and released a new ebook version of “Night of the Hell Hounds,” though under the same ASIN (Amazon’s ebook numbering system), which lists the book as a 2013 publication and includes all the reviews for that first edition.
+Years later, an author friend told me that Amazon had fixed a lot of their publishing and sales problems, so I ventured back and released a new ebook version of “Night of the Hell Hounds,” under the same ASIN (Amazon’s ebook numbering system), which lists the book as a 2013 publication and includes all the reviews for that first edition.
+However, the new book features several short stories that I have written over many years.

-I want to make it clear that the ebook on sale for free today and tomorrow is not the same book I wrote for my grandchildren in 2013.
-It’s still about the plight of young teenagers but in a different setting.
-I want to reiterate that I am not just an author of YA paranormal fantasy.
-However, this updated version of “Night of the Hell Hounds” was a complete joy to write as I let my inner child run free.
-Researching hauntings, sightings of ghosts and spirits, hell hounds, and magic of all kinds was a delight, and it continuously sparks my imagination and desire to write more of the same.
-During the journey of rewriting this story, I rediscovered how much I love exploring supernatural themes, childhood friendships, and the sides of good and evil.
+Therefore, I want to make it clear that the ebook on sale for free today and tomorrow is not the same book I wrote for my grandchildren in 2013.
+It still features Ridgewood and paranormal fantasy.
+Hauntings, sightings of ghosts and spirits, hell hounds, and magic of all kinds are a delight to write about as they continuously spark my imagination and desire to write more of the same.
+During the journey of rewriting this book, I rediscovered how much I love exploring supernatural themes, childhood friendships, and the sides of good and evil.
 So, if you enjoy reading that sort of fiction, I’m sure you’ll enjoy this book.

-Here’s a link for the ebook: < https://www.amazon.com/dp/B00AY2K1H6/ >.
+Here’s a link for the ebook: https://www.amazon.com/dp/B00AY2K1H6/.
+You can also buy it as a paperback book.
 Should you get a copy and give it a read, I hope you’ll give it a proper review at Amazon when you’re done.

 That’s all for now.
 Thanks for reading.